 I love energy bites.
 They are jam packed with wholesome ingredients and give you a burst of energy just when you need it.
 These delicious Blueberry Energy Bites have a tasty icing drizzle for a bit of extra sweetness.
 They are great for a fast breakfast, or as a nutritious snack.
 I also love using these as sweet easy appetizers.

-The bites are simple to make.
+I love making healthy energy bites.
+They are so simple to make.
 Just mix up a bunch of your favorite ingredients in a big bowl and form them into balls.
 Once they have set, a quick drizzle of a yogurt sugar icing gets added and they are done!

 Here’s how to make these Blueberry Energy Bites.